himanshuraj001/watson-machine-learning-model-deploy/pattern-template.md

 * [title](url): description

 # Announcement
-Using machine learning in an application can produce impressive results, but moving from model training stage to production application is a lot of work.
-While frameworks like Apache Spark MLlib, Scikit-learn, Xgboost help to reduce model building workload, the IBM Watson Machine Learning is a solution that can productionalize those models in minutes.
-By taking advantage of Watson Machine Learning web service deployment of models, developers can easily start building their application with powerfull REST API.
+Using machine learning in an application can produce impressive results, but moving from the model training stage to a production application is a lot of work.
+While frameworks like Apache Spark MLlib, Scikit-learn, and Xgboost can help to reduce the model building workload, IBM Watson Machine Learning is a solution that can productionalize those models in minutes.
+By taking advantage of Watson Machine Learning web service deployment of models, developers can easily start building their application with powerful REST APIs.

-In this code pattern, we use the machine learning classification algorithm to solve a requirement from biomedical company that produces heart drugs.
+In this code pattern, we use the machine learning classification algorithm to solve a requirement from a fictional biomedical company that produces heart drugs.
 The company has collected data about a set of patients, all of whom suffered from the same illness.
 During their course of treatment, each patient responded to one of five medications.
-Based on treatment records they would like to predict the best drug for the patient.
+Based on treatment records, they would like to predict the best drug for the patient.
-The pattern shows exact steps how that data and Spark MLlib package are used to train a model that predicts the best drug.
+The pattern shows the exact steps demonstrating how that data and the Spark MLlib package are used to train a model that predicts the best drug.

-Next, the trained model is published to Watson Machine Learning repository on CLoud and finally deployed as a web-service.
+Next, the trained model is published to a Watson Machine Learning repository on Cloud and finally deployed as a web-service.
-Using web-service details such as: scoring endpoint and credentials the model is being scored i.e.: new patient's records is being send in a request and drug recommendation is returned in response.
+Using web-service details such as the scoring endpoint and credentials, the model is being scored i.e.: new patient's records are being sent in a request and the drug recommendation is returned in the response.

-Try it out and let me know what you think!
+Try it out and let us know what you think!